Posted 11th April 2019

 Finally, a Reflect section brings each lesson to a conclusion.
 "It’s not a traditional plenary: it involves everyone looking back on what they feel they’ve each learned, and it’s a great way of helping each child to understand and consolidate their learning." observes Mostaque.

-Part 2 of Mostaque’s blog will be published next week.
-Check back then to find out what effect Power Maths has had on progression and learn Mostaque’s top tips for implementing the programme.
+Read Part 2 of Mostaque's blog to find out what effect Power Maths has had on progression and learn Mostaque's top tips for implementing the programme.